 If you can only make one stop to explore the I&M Canal, it should be in Lockport, only 30 miles from Chicago.
 Lockport was selected by the Canal Commissioners to be their headquarters in 1830 and you can still see the influence of that decision today.
 The canal, the headquarters, a two-block-long public landing, and the Gaylord and Norton buildings flanking the public landing still form the center of the community and offer visitors history, architecture, and trails all within easy walking distance of each other.

 The town that built the canal.

-Start your visit at the Public Landing, once a bustling place where wagons loaded with grain met canal boats, now a park and parking lot.
+Start your visit at the Lincoln Landing, once a bustling place where wagons loaded with grain met canal boats, now a park and parking lot.
 Be sure to visit the impressive stone warehouses at either end of the landing.
 The Norton Building, to the south, houses a gallery of the Illinois State Museum.
 The National Trust for Historic Preservation’s Gaylord Building to the north has canal exhibits, visitor information and a fine restaurant.

 The massive limestone walls of the I&M Canal Lock No. 1 are a mile south of the Public Landing.
 As you walk along the Gaylord Donnelley Trail, bear in mind that in Lockport the canal was once twice as wide as it is today, allowing boat captains to pass each other and transact business.
 When the canal was active, this part of the trail was underwater.

 Visit the historic residential neighborhoods up the gently hilly terrain of the Des Plaines River Valley.

 Unique downtown shopping includes Thimbles, which draws quilters from throughout the area for its extensive selection of fabrics, quilting-related products, classes and finished quilts; and Betsy’s Yarn & Tea Shop offering great selections of both tea and yarn located in the historic Norton Building.